jrnold/masteringmetrics/docs/rand.md

 Free            1295

-For variables, difference in means between plantypes
+For each variable variables, estimate the the difference in means between heath insurance plan types.

 ```r
 varlist <- c("female", "blackhisp", "age", "educper",